 In 2002, he founded Heretic, a communications agency, where he supported clients in the aerospace/defense and entertainment industries, including a Fortune Global 500 technology conglomerate.
 Among his work there, he ghostwrote White House messages to United States Navy veterans from George W. Bush, 43rd President of the United States of America.

-As part of his role as Managing Director at Heretic, Mr. Ramsay reformed the San Diego chapter of the International Game Developers Association (IGDA) in 2006, serving as both Vice Chairman of the Board of Directors and Executive Producer.
+As part of his role as Managing Director at Heretic, Morgan reformed the San Diego chapter of the International Game Developers Association (IGDA) in 2006, serving as both Vice Chairman of the Board of Directors and Executive Producer.
 During his term, he produced dozens of trade events, attracting sponsors and more than 200 professional attendees every month.

-In 2016, Mr. Ramsay joined Pixelmage Games as Quality Assurance Director, where he planned, implemented, and managed the quality assurance process.
+In 2016, Morgan joined Pixelmage Games as Quality Assurance Director, where he planned, implemented, and managed the quality assurance process.
 In addition to this role, he supported a team of 30 artists, designers, and programmers as a producer, writer, tools engineer, build master, and community representative.
 The studio was able to ship Hero’s Song, a procedurally generated open world role-playing game, before its acquisition by Amazon Game Studios.